 Demography studies human populations and how their numbers change due to things like migration, births, and deaths.
 Demography means “describing people” in Greek, where demographic analysis comes from.

 Businesses often use it as a marketing tool to figure out how to reach customers best and what they do.
 By using demographics to divide a population into groups, companies can determine the size of a potential market.

 So, this field is about the characteristics of the population.
 It looks at the ratio of men to women, the age structure, the composition, how people are spread out in space, and the population density.

 Also, there is sometimes a difference between “formal demography” or “demographic analysis,” which is the statistical analysis plan of population parameters and their changes, and “population studies,” which is the study of the causes and effects of changes in the structure of the population in a broader context and relation to other phenomena and processes.

 This blog will define demographic analysis, its importance, and the methods that can be used.

 Definition of demographic analysis

 Demographic analysis is the process of collecting and studying information about the general traits of a group of people.
-It is the study of a group based on their age, race, and gender.
+It is the study of a group based on age, race, and gender.

 This report presents statistical data on employment, education, income, rates of marriage, rates of birth and mortality, and other socioeconomic indicators.